 By law, you may have to notify some people that you’re HIV-positive.
 But you don't have to tell everyone.

-Nineteen states require you to share your HIV status with your sexual partner.
-Laws in a dozen states require disclosure to anyone with whom you share a needle.
+Thirteen states require you to share your HIV status with your sexual partner.
+Laws in four states require disclosure to anyone with whom you share a needle.

 In most cases, you don’t need to tell your employer.
 But companies have the right to ask about your health if you might expose people to your blood on the job or otherwise pose a safety risk.
 Your insurance company isn’t allowed to tell your employer you have HIV.
 But it’s possible that your company may find out from benefit statements describing your treatments.